Tito Vallejo

 Ernest P. (Tito) Vallejo (born 27 October 1948) is a Gibraltarian amateur historian and former sergeant in the Gibraltar Regiment.
 He is known for his work with the Gibraltar Heritage Trust and serves as a guide in Gibraltar.
 He published a Llanito dictionary in 2000.
-His father is a Gibraltarian of Spanish (Andalusian) descent & mother is Gibraltarian of English blood.
+His father is a Gibraltarian of Spanish (Andalusian) descent and his mother is Gibraltarian of English blood.